 Juan Miguel Trivino is an artisan and a 3D artist with extensive experience in character modelling.
-He studied 3D in Ateneo de Naga University and First Academy of Computer Arts.
+He studied 3D Design at Ateneo de Naga University and First Academy of Computer Arts.
 He worked as a 3D artist for 6 years doing freelance jobs and personal projects.
-For the Battle of Mactan Project he designs the Spanish ships, native caracoa and the 2,500+ characters for the diorama
+For the Battle of Mactan Project, he designed the Spanish ships, native caracoa and the 2,500+ characters for the diorama.

 KIAN ANGELO A. LORELLA

 Apprentice, 3D Design artist